Table of Contents

 File system case sensitivity can affect searches in string

-columns of INFORMATION_SCHEMA
+columns of INFORMATION_SCHEMA tables.
+For

 more information, see